Chres-SC/bitcoin/doc/tracing.md

 4. The expected transaction fee as an `int64`
 5. The position of the change output as an `int32`

-## Adding tracepoints to Revolt core
+## Adding tracepoints to Revolt Core

 To add a new tracepoint, `#include <util/trace.h>` in the compilation unit where the tracepoint is inserted.
 Use one of the `TRACEx` macros listed below